IBM-Cloud/docs/openwhisk/openwhisk_triggers_rules.md

 - `classifyImage` action that detects the objects in an image and classifies them.
 - `thumbnailImage` action that creates a thumbnail version of an image.

-Also, suppose there are two event sources firing the following triggers:
+Also, suppose that there are two event sources that are firing the following triggers:
 - `newTweet` trigger that is fired when a new tweet is posted.
 - `newImage` trigger that is fired when an image is uploaded to a website.

-It is possible to setup rules so that a single trigger event invokes multiple actions, as well as having multiple triggers invoke the same action:
+You can set up rules so that a single trigger event invokes multiple actions, and have multiple triggers invoke the same action:
 - `newTweet -> classifyImage` rule.
 - `imageUpload -> classifyImage` rule.
 - `imageUpload -> thumbnailImage` rule.

-The three rules establish the following behavior: images in both tweets and uploaded images are classified, and uploaded images are classified and a thumbnail version is generated.
+The three rules establish the following behavior: images in both tweets and uploaded images are classified, uploaded images are classified, and a thumbnail version is generated.

 ## Creating and firing triggers
 {: #openwhisk_triggers}